Local data show strictest White House COVID-19 recommendations aren't applicable here, Tulsa leaders say

 "I had a state official put it to me this way: This is like having a super-spreader event every single day in almost every community around the state of Oklahoma," Bynum said.
 "And that presents a tremendous amount of risk, and how each individual school handles that is going to determine what kind of an impact it has on our overall case load."

-Dr. Bruce Dart, Tulsa Health Department's executive director, said that local contact tracing data show that bars and restaurants aren't the main causes of virus transmission here.
+Bruce Dart, the Tulsa Health Department's executive director, said local contact tracing data show that bars and restaurants aren't the main causes of virus transmission here.

 Dart said the top two causes are long-term care facilities and schools, respectively.
-Both institutions are doing well to take precautions and preventative measures, he said, but the inherent nature of each leaves them susceptible to a highly infectious and opportunistic novel virus.
+Both kinds of institutions are doing well to take precautions, he said, but the inherent nature of each leaves them susceptible to a highly infectious and opportunistic novel virus.

-He said sporting events and private events, such as weddings, are the next most common links to virus cases.
+He said sporting events and private events such as weddings are the next most common links to virus cases here.

-If there are repeated outbreaks identified from larger functions, Dart said, then he will discuss with local leaders a potential gathering limit but "at this juncture we don't feel that's needed."
+If there are repeated outbreaks from larger functions, Dart said, he will discuss with local leaders a potential gathering limit, but "at this juncture we don't feel that's needed," he said.

 He applauded businesses that have adopted COVID-19 models to more safely serve customers.